-- All our staff are trained so that we are able to adapt to a range of SEND, such as Specific Learning Difficulties, including Dyslexia (SpLD), Autistic Spectrum Disorder (ASD) and Speech, Language & Communication Difficulties (SLCN) - We use a number of approaches to teaching which incorporate children's different learning styles. - We have an experienced SENCO who has a postgraduate degree in Specific Learning Difficulties.
-The SENCO works with all stakeholders and will co-ordinate your child's support and facilitate next steps in their learning. - Each class has access to a teaching assistant who works alongside the teacher. - Staff (including teaching assistants) attend training so that they can keep up to date with developments in SEND. - We work closely with a variety of outside agencies (see below) and ensure that recommendations made by them are fed into children's individual education plans. - Interventions and extra support take place in or near the classroom where possible, either on an individual or small group basis.
-Where appropriate, some interventions take place in a quiet area, away from the classroom. - 5.
-How we assess pupil progress towards the outcomes we have targeted for pupils.
-How we review this progress so that pupils stay on track to make at least good progress (including how we involve pupils and their parents/carers). - We use P levels and PIVATS to assess progress that is in smaller steps i.e. progress that is at a slower pace than the national agerelated standards.
-For those children not accessing age-related standards but who are working beyond the PIVATs, we then look at standards from previous year groups. - Children's work (including those children with SEND) is monitored in standardising sessions. - We check how well pupils understand and make progress in each lesson. - Pupils with SEND have individual targets on their child-friendly IEPs; these are reviewed termly. - Class teachers and the Head teacher meet termly to discuss pupil progress.
-We discuss what we are doing to make sure all pupils make good progress (Is there anything else we can do?). - For pupils with SEND, teachers discuss progress with parents at regular review meetings.
-These meetings are led by the SENCO.
-Outside agencies are invited to attend if appropriate.
-Parents are also invited to biannual parents' evenings.
+- Staff are trained so that we are able to adapt to a range of SEND, such as Specific Learning Difficulties, including Dyslexia (SpLD), Autistic Spectrum Disorder (ASD) and Speech, Language & Communication Difficulties (SLCN) - We use a number of approaches to teaching which incorporate children's different learning styles. - We have an experienced SENCO who has a postgraduate degree in Specific Learning Difficulties.
+The SENCO works with all stakeholders and will co-ordinate your child's support and facilitate next steps in their learning. - Each class has access to a teaching assistant who works alongside the class teacher. - Staff (including teaching assistants) attend training as necessary so that they can support the children with whom they work. - We work closely with a variety of outside agencies (see below) and ensure that recommendations made by them are fed into children's individual education plans. - Interventions and extra support take place in or near the classroom where possible, either on an individual or small group basis.
+Where appropriate, some interventions take place in a quiet area, away from the classroom.

+5. a) How we assess pupil progress towards the outcomes we have targeted for pupils, and b) How we review this progress so that pupils stay on track to make at least good progress (including how we involve pupils and their parents/carers).

+a) Assessing pupil progress